 If you’re submitting a paid app, you’ll need to sign a contract that covers terms of payment.
 If your app is free, you can skip ahead.

-Click on Agreements, Tax, and Banking on the iTunes Connect dashboard.
+Click on Agreements, Tax, and Banking on the App Store Connect dashboard.

 Click on Request under “Request Contracts”.

 Review the agreement that appears, check the box to agree to the terms, and click on “Submit”.

 Under “Contracts In Process” click Set Up in the Contact Info column.